Meetings & Programs

 The International Crane Foundation (ICF) works worldwide to conserve cranes and the ecosystems, watersheds, and flyways on which they depend.
 ICF provides knowledge, leadership, and inspiration to engage people in resolving threats to cranes and their diverse landscapes.
 Please visit www.savingcranes.org to learn more.

 February 5.
 Bird Brains?
-New Research Presents Fascinating Evidence of Avian Intelligence by Emma England and Diane Rosenberg.
+New Research Presents Fascinating Evidence of Avian Intelligence by Emma England.

-Audubon Board members Emma England and Diane Rosenberg will present a program centered on some of the new studies illustrating the incredible mental capabilities of birds.
-Using photos, film clips, and information from scientific reports and recently published books, Emma and Diane will provide some examples of the amazing abilities of parrots, crows, and other birds.
+Audubon Board member Emma England will present a program centered on some of the new studies illustrating the incredible mental capabilities of birds.
+Using photos, film clips, and information from scientific reports and recently published books, Emma will provide some examples of the amazing abilities of parrots, crows, and other birds.
 The skillful use of tools among some bird species and the creativity exhibited by other species in puzzle solving will be discussed.
-Both Emma and Diane have had great interest in this topic and have followed the research for many years.
+Emma has had great interest in this topic and has followed the research for many years.
 The English language has many derogatory expressions related to birds as for example, lame duck, hen pecked, turkey, lay an egg, but this presentation will be, in the most positive use of the term, for the birds!